turnrye/cs6460-turnrye/project-proposal.md

 Rapidly-changing topics seem to be learned in fragmented, difficult to measure ways.
 This research will focus on the following problem:

-**How do developers learn rapidly-changing platforms?**
+**How do developers learn rapidly-changing frameworks?**

 To answer this question, the "where, when, and why" are considered.
 Specifically, the three following research questions will be investigated:

 **RQ1: What learning tools are preferred?**

-Understanding what tools are preferred helps to show what traits developers prefer in their tools, as well as what platforms content creators choose to use for teaching.
+Understanding what tools are preferred helps to show what traits developers prefer in their tools, as well as what content creators choose to use for teaching.
 In pursuing this, various tools for learning will be considered.
 Some examples include institution-sponsored courses, massive open online courses (MOOCs), books, weblog tutorials, forum and knowledge market threads, workshops, and even hackathons.
-This can answer what structures best suit rapidly-changing platforms.
+This can answer what structures best suit rapidly-changing frameworks.
 This detail represents where the learning occurs.

 **RQ2: Is their learning motivated by a pressing need?**